André Alcaráz

-Víctor André Alcaráz Díaz (born 8 January 2000) is a professional footballer who plays as a goalkeeper for FC Rànger's.
-Born in France, he is a Mexico youth international.
+Víctor André Alcaráz Díaz (born 8 January 2000) is a professional footballer who plays as a goalkeeper for Primera Divisió club FC Santa Coloma.
+Born in France, he was a Mexico youth international.

 Youth career

 Alcaráz started playing football at the age of four.
 As a youth player, Alcaráz joined the youth academy of Mexican side Chivas, progressing from the Under-13 team to the Under-15, Under-17, and Under-20 teams.

 Club career

-In 2021, he was sent on loan to Mexican second-tier side Alebrijes de Oaxaca, where he was regarded as one of the club's most important players and one of the best goalkeepers in the league.
+In 2021, Alcaráz was sent on loan to Mexican second-tier side Alebrijes de Oaxaca, where he was regarded as one of the club's most important players and one of the best goalkeepers in the league.
 In 2022, he was sent on loan to Mexican side Tapatío.
 In March 2024, he joined Andorran side FC Rànger's making his debut in a 3–1 win over Santa Coloma B.

 International career

 Alcaráz is eligible to represent France internationally, having been born there due to his parents studying in the country.